amitrahman1026/wsdf/README.md

 that is as fast to prototype in as lua with all the declarative API, while still being compiled down and installed natively for performance.

-> [!IMPORTANT]
+> \[!IMPORTANT\]
 >
-> **wsdf** was previously released as a proc-macro based framework.
-This fork
+> **wsdf** was previously released as a proc-macro based framework
-> builds on the work previously done as the original wsdf is no longer
+> [here](https://github.com/ghpr-asia/wsdf).
+This fork builds on the work
+> previously done as the original wsdf is no longer maintained.
+In no way is new
-> maintained.
-In no way is new code added related to my current nor past
+> code added related to my current nor past employers, barring code that was
-> employers, barring code that was already open sourced.
-All derived works are
+> already open sourced.
+All derived works are not related to the financial
-> not related to the financial industry, and this crate aims to be another tool
+> industry, and this crate aims to be another tool kit in a programmers
-> kit in a programmers inventory for networking analysis and similar work.
+> inventory for networking analysis and similar work.

 **License**